 - Remain in good standing at the high school and college level.

-- Students complete the VMC Interest Form through ParentVue in the fall of either 8th or 9th grade by the deadline of November 5, 2021.
+- Students complete the VMC Interest Form through MCPS in the fall of 8th grade year.
 This VMC Interest Form does not impact your high school of choice and is independent from that process.

-- Qualifying 9th graders completing the VMC Interest Form either in 9th grade or in the previous year in 8th grade, will be notified by email to complete the online VMC Application and MC admissions application by the deadline in the email and on the VMC website.
+- Qualifying 8th graders completing the VMC Interest Form, will be notified by email to complete the online VMC Application and MC admissions application by the deadline in the email and on the VMC website.
 These applications will be completed in the winter of 9th grade.